 - Print and keep the DS-160 confirmation barcode page.
 (You do not need to print the full application.)

-- You must schedule a visa interview appointment.
-(The U.S. Embassy Nairobi does not schedule an appointment for you.)
-If you need to schedule/reschedule an appointment, please Visit the following website http://usvisa-info.com/en-KE/selfservice/login or through the assistance of the call center at +254-20-619-0600 (in Kenya) or +1 703-439-2302 (in the United States).
+- Schedule a visa interview appointment.
+The U.S. Embassy Nairobi does not automatically schedule an appointment for you.
+If you need to schedule/reschedule an appointment, please visit the following website http://usvisa-info.com/en-KE/selfservice/login or use the call center at +254-20-619-0600 (in Kenya) or +1 703-439-2302 (in the United States).

-Since February 1, 2013, all individuals issued immigrant visas overseas have been paying a $165 USCIS Immigrant Fee before traveling to the United States.
-Only prospective adoptive parents whose child(ren) is/are entering the United States under either the Orphan or Hague Process, Iraqi and Afghan special immigrants who were employed by the U.S. government, returning residents, and those issued K visas are exempt from the new fee.
-The below USCIS website has more details on the new fee, including contact information for USCIS, if there are further questions: www.USCIS.gov/immigrantfee
+Since February 1, 2013, all individuals issued immigrant visas overseas must pay a $165 USCIS Immigrant Fee before traveling to the United States.
+The only applicant categories exempt from paying the fee are prospective adoptive parents whose children are entering the United States under either the Orphan or Hague Process, Iraqi and Afghan special immigrants who were employed by the U.S. government, returning residents, and those issued K visas.
+The below USCIS website has more details on the new fee: www.USCIS.gov/immigrantfee

 New Visa Application System